 NUR 405 Clinical Nursing V: Senior Integration: Complex Care and Student Preceptorship (8)

 This culminating senior level course serves several purposes.
 Students will examine essential concepts and skills of nursing the critically ill and apply this to clinical placements where patients are receiving intensive care for highly unstable conditions.
 Likewise, care of the chronically ill, aging, and dying will be examined at the senior level.
-Students will have opportunity to be mentored in team leadership and to practice in a clinical placement site of their choice.
-This course will also incorporate an intensive NCLEX review to pass the licensing examination.
+Students will have opportunity to be mentored in team leadership and to practice in a clinical placement site.
+This course will also incorporate an intensive NCLEX-RN review to pass the licensing examination.
 In addition, this class will require laboratory hours to strengthen nursing assessment and intervention skills in preparation for professional practice.